MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 ### Task 3: Create an Microsoft Entra ID tenant
 In this task, you will create a new Entra ID tenant.

-1. In the Azure portal, search for and select **Microsoft Entra ID**.
+1. In the Azure portal in the main browser window, search for and select **Microsoft Entra ID**.

 1. Click **Manage tenant**, and then on the next screen, click **+ Create**, and specify the following setting: